timojw/Portfolio-S3/Learning Outcomes/README.md

 ![deployment](../Media/automaticdeployment1.png)

-The file seen below basically tells github how to build and deploy the application.
+Below you can see part of the file that basically tells github how to build and deploy the application.
+You can only see the build part.

-    name: Main

-    on:
-    push:
-        branches: [ main ]
-    pull_request:
-        branches: [ main ]

-    jobs:
     build:
         runs-on: ubuntu-latest
         steps: